 All FSU student account information is available on the myFSU portal.
 There will be no bills provided by University Housing.

 Rent is posted to their FSU student account one week after the student is assigned.
-Students are responsible for paying their rent on time by the 2nd Friday of classes.
-For the Fall of 2018, this date is September 7th, 2018.
+Students are responsible for paying their rent on time by the 2nd Friday of classes, for payment information.
 Installment or partial payments can be made towards the student’s rent balance any time after rent is posted to the myFSU portal.
 Students who want to pay in installments should begin making installment payments after their rent is posted to ensure that the full balance has been paid on or before the due date.

 If they are living in an apartment, unfortunately, they cannot defer payment to their landlord.
 Ensure that the leasing office knows that you have a student loan that will be covering your expenses.
 They will probably not let you pay late while you wait for your disbursement but we would suggest putting money from your loan aside to help pay your living expenses going forward.